topocm/topocm_content/w9_disorder/w9_assignments.md

 ### 1D localization

-As usual, start by grabbing the notebooks of this week (`w9_disorder`).
-They are once again over [here](http://tiny.cc/topocm_smc).

 Our aim now is to verify that Anderson localization works in one-dimensional systems.

 Simulate the Anderson model of a ribbon of appropriate and large width $W$  as a function of length $L$.

-Anderson model is just the simpest [tight binding model on a square lattice](http://kwant-project.org/doc/1.0/tutorial/tutorial1) with random onsite potential.
+Anderson model is just the simpest [tight binding model on a square lattice](https://kwant-project.org/doc/1.0/tutorial/tutorial1) with random onsite potential.

 Tune your model in the clean limit such that it has a relatively large number of modes (at least 3).
 Then calculate conductance as a function of $L$ at a finite disorder, while keeping $W$ constant.